Scientology and the occult: Hubbard's early interest in the occult

 Hubbard's eldest son, Ronald DeWolf, related a story that L. Ron Hubbard had "first discovered Magick" at the age of sixteen when he read Aleister Crowley's The Book of the Law.
 Author Jon Atack reports that Hubbard joined the Rosicrucian order Ancient and Mystical Order Rosae Crucis (AMORC) in 1940, completing the first two neophyte degrees.
 According to Atack, Hubbard's membership lapsed on July 5, 1940.
+Although the details are not known to the public, it appears as though Hubbard was sued by AMORC for breach of contract after the advent of Scientology, with AMORC arguing that the terms within Hubbard's contract stated that he would not re-sell or distribute what he had learned within their order; and that he had indeed done so.

 Near-death experience and Excalibur

 In April 1938, Hubbard reportedly had a bad reaction to a drug during a dental procedure.
 According to his account, this caused a near-death experience.
 Allegedly inspired by this experience, Hubbard composed a manuscript, which was never published, with working titles of "The One Command" or Excalibur.
 The contents of Excalibur formed the basis for some of his later publications.

 Arthur J. Burks, who read the work in 1938, later recalled it discussed the "one command": to survive, a theme that Hubbard revisited in Dianetics: The Modern Science of Mental Health.
 Burks also recalled that the work discussed the psychology of a lynch mob.
 Hubbard cited Excalibur as an early version of Dianetics: The Modern Science of Mental Health.